Restoring clear water and life to the lakes and rivers of the Broads is one of our fundamental aims.

 Years of research and experimental management have revealed what the waterways were like around a century ago with clear water and plenty of birds and aquatic plants.

 Since then increased numbers of people, boats and intensive agriculture have resulted in high levels of harmful nutrients and contaminants in the water.

-Clear water now only occurs in about five of the 63 broads so, as part of the Water Quality Partnership with the Environment Agency, Natural England, and other scientists and wetland experts, we are seeking practical ways of repairing years of ecological decline.
+Clear water now only occurs in about five of the 63 broads so, a Water Quality Partnership was established with the Environment Agency, Natural England, and other scientists and wetland experts to seek practical ways of repairing years of ecological decline.

 How you can help